Contents

 ProcureDesk also provides additional controls for nonprofit organizations.

-For example, if you want to make sure that employees can’t go over budget, all you have to do is to configure the system.
+For example, if you want to make sure that employees can’t go over budget, all you have to do is configure the system.

 If you choose to go with a budget block setting, no user will be able to submit the purchase request when the purchase request is more than the available budget.